INVEST IN YOUR CAREER

 Educated Eats Scholarship:

-Educated Eats awards up to $5,000 in scholarships to prospective students who demonstrate an interest and commitment to working in the restaurant industry.
+Up to $5,000 awarded.
+Deadline to apply is April 15.
+Educated Eats scholarships are awarded to prospective students who demonstrate an interest and commitment to working in the restaurant industry.
 Scholarship eligibility is available to high school students and individuals currently working in the restaurant industry, who are interested in pursuing education in a culinary profession.
-The deadline to apply is April 15. http://www.educatedeats.org/

 GAINFUL EMPLOYMENT Disclosures